10 Best Payroll Software for Small Businesses In 2026

 Built with global teams in mind, Deel helps small businesses pay and manage employees and contractors across different countries while staying compliant with local laws.

 Payroll & HR Features: Deel supports global payroll, contractor payments, tax compliance, and localized contracts in many countries.
+It also helps businesses process payroll for international employees and contractors, streamlining payments, automating tax filings, and ensuring compliance and data security.
 It also offers HR features like onboarding, document management, time off tracking, and employee records.
 Compared to traditional payroll tools, Deel stands out for international compliance rather than domestic payroll depth.

 Ease of Use: Deel is designed to be intuitive, especially for managing international workers.
 Setting up new hires and payments is guided step by step, which makes global payroll less intimidating.
 For local-only teams, it may feel more than what is needed.